Why Do Cats Pant? | When Panting Is Abnormal on a Cat & What to Do

 Other Conditions

-Pain, neurologic disorders, enlargement of the abdomen, trauma and anemia can also cause cats to display heavy breathing or panting.
+Pain, neurologic disorders, enlargement of the abdomen, trauma, and anemia can also cause cats to display heavy breathing or panting.

-Cats can Pant Before Dying
+Cats can Pant Before Dying.

 Usually, your cat panting with its mouth open indicates something wrong with them.
 Cats breathe heavily with their jaws open when they are anxious, excessively hot, or during a disease process.
 Typical indications that a cat is dying include blatant shifts in disposition, increased hiding behavior, a lack of desire for food and water, and alterations in general look.
 Changes in appearance can consist of dull, matted fur, feces or urine in their hair, glazed or dilated eyes, not blinking, and a "sunken" appearance.
 In addition to having convulsions, dying cats frequently experience breathing problems.